samdsmx/website/src/docs/development/ui/widgets-intro.md

 When handling the `onCartChanged` callback, the `_ShoppingListState` mutates its internal state by either adding or removing a product from `_shoppingCart`.
-To signal to the framework that it changes its internal state, it wraps those calls in a [setState]({{api}}/widgets/State-class.html#setState) call.
+To signal to the framework that it changed its internal state, it wraps those calls in a [setState]({{api}}/widgets/State-class.html#setState) call.
 Calling [setState]({{api}}/widgets/State-class.html#setState) marks this widget as dirty and schedules it to be rebuilt the next time your app needs to update the